avanzzzi/hypy/README.md

 ## How to HYPY woks?

-Hypy use winrm to comunicate with hyper-v server shell And send powershell commands to interact with the virtual machines.
+Hypy uses winrm to comunicate with hyper-v server shell and sends powershell commands to interact with the virtual machines.
 Using Powershell HYPY can get Name, ID and state of virtual machines.
-Therefore, HYPY call freeRDP with vm-id and credentials, unset settings in the file `.conf` to connect in vm.
+Therefore, HYPY call freeRDP with vm-id and credentials, using settings in the file `.conf` to connect to vm.

 ## Configuration
 to configure the Hypy you must change the file 'hypy.conf'